chankrrn/WRO-FE-YBR/mech/mech_README.md

           ≈ 1.33:1
 ```

-This increased torque and improved low-speed behavior.
+Reducing the driver gear to 21 teeth increased the external reduction.
+The theoretical output speed decreased, while the theoretical torque increased.

-The custom 21-tooth gear also connected directly to the motor shaft, making the drivetrain more compact and rigid.
+The direct-fit custom gear also maintained a compact connection between the motor and differential.

 ---

-## V3 — 16:28
+### V3 — 16:28

 ```text
 16T Driver